sghalebikesabi/sghalebikesabi.github.io/_pages/cv.md

 ## Service to the Community

-* Communications Chair at NeurIPS 2022
+* Communications Chair at NeurIPS 2022/NeurIPS 2023
 * Publications Chair at AISTATS 2022
-* Workshop organizer at ICBINB 2022
+* Workshop organizer at ICBINB 2022, Advisor at at ICBINB 2023
-* Reviewer at NeurIPS ML4H 2020, AISTATS 2021
+* Reviewer at NeurIPS and AISTATS (Best Reviewer Award at AISTATS2023)
-* Discussant at UAI 2021
+* Discussant at UAI
 * Co-Founder of EquiStats - an equity and diversity group for middle and senior members of the Department of Statistics, Oxford